 Skinks like to hide.
 It’s part of their burrower nature.
 So you’ll need one cool dry and one warm humid hide to help them feel secure, which sounds more complicated than it is.
 Just put a hidey-hole on the cool side, then another one on the warm side, with some sphagnum moss inside to make it humid.
 Half logs or large cork rounds make excellent hides.

 Large branches, logs, cork bark, and rocks are excellent for this purpose.
 Some say that that blueys aren’t good climbers, but I have a Merauke who begs to differ.
-If you collect rocks from outside, sterilize them by baking at 200-250 degrees Fahrenheit for 2-3 hours.
-Collected wood should be soaked in a boiling vinegar or Nolvasan solution.
+If you collect these items from outside, give them a good scrub and soak in a disinfectant compatible with porous surfaces, such as Clean Break or F10SC.
+NEVER bake rocks, as they may explode!
+However, pieces of wood may be safely baked at 225-250°F/110/120°C for 2-3 hours.

 If you’re using topsoil or bioactive substrate, live plants make an excellent addition to your terrarium.
 Wheat grass, sedge grass, carex grass, carrot, pothos, and snake plant are good for starters.
 For more ideas of nontoxic, reptile-safe plants, I recommend referencing The Tortoise Table.